lanzariel/LaTeXguidelines/README.md

 \end{equation}
 from Equation \eqref{1:finalpoint} we conclude ...
 ```
-As a best practice, begin all your labels with your problem number, in this way the same label for different problems won't conflict.
+As a best practice, begin all your labels with a chapter/section reference, in this way, you won't risk conflicts when using similar labels in different chapters.

 ## Newlines